Adult Dependant Relative (ADR) visa

 How difficult is ADR visa to obtain

 Qualifying adult dependant relative definition by Home Office is very strict.
 Meting the criteria for the visa is virtually impossible.
 ADR visa success rate is calculated at around 3,5 – 4%.
 That means that less than one in twenty five applicants is granted the ADR visa after applying for it.
-The rest of the applicants has to go through a costly and lengthy process of appeal.

 Thus the possibility that UK elderly dependent visa may be refused is huge.
 Only in the exceptional circumstances applications for adult dependant visa are granted.
 There is no magic trick that can give your dependant relative a visa in the UK.
 Applying for adult dependant relative visa is a high risk route.

 Look at other options before applying for adult dependant relative visa.